 Garbage bags can open up any space to painting.
 Cover the area to keep the paint from damaging the surface underneath.
 If working in an area with carpet, use a heavy paint tarp as well to protect from splatter or accidental runoff.
 I also use garbage bags to protect my walls.

-Let’s get busy and complete your first pour.
-For our sample painting, I used a 5×7 canvas panel.
+For our sample painting I’m going to show you how to do a flip cup.
+This is a beginner technique, and you can find other beginner up to advanced techniques in our acrylic pouring technique guide.
+For this example I used a 5×7 canvas panel.
 You’ll only need two ounces of paint in your final pour cup, no matter what colors you choose.
 Dixie bathroom cups are three ounces, so this can give you a good sense of the cup size you need to work on something this small.
 Once you get more comfortable with mixing and pouring, you’ll be able to decrease this amount of paint.

 Start by mixing your paints.
 Use one cup per paint color and then mix one part paint to two parts Floetrol Flood medium for each paint color.
 Mix each well and add a drop or two of water to thin to the consistency of warmed honey.